mbivert/zm/DONE.md

 # Entries

+## medium @data-organisation
+	2024-08-03: this is still a WIP, but to declutter TODO.md Regarding file access, we want them to be cached by the browser (loading them is already time consuming, we'd like to avoid having to download them as well).
+	.
+	A "regular" RPC request will imply a POST, which will kill the cache (required by the spec).
+We could probably cache by hand anyway via a IndexedDB, but for now, we'll accept the special case.
+	.
+	Note also that for a "regular" RPC request, we'd need to discuss how to handle the return value: if this is JSON, then the file would need to be unziped, and the request compressed on the fly (slightly inefficient, but OTOH, if the request is properly cached, who cares).
+	.
+	Note also that for now, we keep pako, but we should be able to leverage the browser's ability to automatically gunzip content by setting the proper header; see @remove-pako.
+	.
+	See also @cache-loaded-dicts: I thought caching (file downloading) was an issue, but data file loading is also problematic.

+	FTR:
+		http.HandleFunc("/data/get", func(w http.ResponseWriter, r *http.Request) {
+			// Perhaps we should at least make sure that the browser
+			// supports it?
+			w.Header().Set("Content-Type", "application/json")
+			w.Header().Set("Content-Encoding", "gzip")

+			gw := gzip.NewWriter(w)
+			defer gw.Close()

+			xs := &DataGetOut{
+				"whatever",
+				"something",
+			}

+			if err := json.NewEncoder(gw).Encode(xs); err != nil {
+				log.Println(err)
+			}
+		})

 ## small @spa-broken-firefox
 	2024-08-03: This and a som Dom.alisten()-based features were broken because of TypeScript boilerplate, and the fact that